lgatto/TeachingMaterial/raw/README.md

 # Raw data processing

-`MSnbase` also provides some raw data processing functionality, that can be used for some targetted data exploration; for example, mz trimming, intensity thresholding, peak picking, smoothing, ...
+`MSnbase` also provides some raw data processing functionality, that can be used for some targeted data exploration; for example, mz trimming, intensity thresholding, peak picking, smoothing, ...
 We redirect you to section 6 *Raw data processing* of the [main `MSnbase` vignette](http://bioconductor.org/packages/devel/bioc/vignettes/MSnbase/inst/doc/MSnbase-demo.pdf)